Designing care and support, together

 What they would like to change in their life.
 We talk about what’s working and not working in people’s lives, and think together about their priorities for change.

 With this information, we can then start to explore ideas of what services we might provide.

 We don’t jump straight to paid support as the way of making everything happen.
 Instead we work through a number of options in sequence:

 Self-care.
 There may be ways for us to help people to care for themselves better.
 For example, we could support them to learn more about their condition or think about possible changes to their routine that could help alleviate symptoms.

 Assistive technology.
 From a specially-adapted kettle through to a visual doorbell, there are lots of ways technology can help people to live well.

-Family, friends and the person’s Community Circle.
+Family, friends and the person’s.
 There may be other people in a person’s life who could support them with some things, if only they knew about it.
-We also work with the charity Community Circles to keep people connected to those around them.
+We employ a Community Wellbeing Coordinator to help people to stay connected to those around them .

 Local services.
 Because we’re local, we also know about other services in the community that might help too.
 It could be anything from a transport service through to an activity group.